SciTools/iris/docs/src/whatsnew/latest.rst

 #. `@rcomer`_ fixed :meth:`~iris.cube.Cube.subset` to alway return ``None`` if
    no value match is found.  (:pull:`4417`)

-#. `@wjbenfold`_ resolved an issue that previously caused regridding with lazy
-   data to take significantly longer than with real data.
-Relevant benchmark shows a time decrease from >10s to 625ms. (:issue:`4280`, :pull:`4400`)

 #. `@wjbenfold`_ changed :meth:`iris.util.points_step` to stop it from warning
    when applied to a single point (:issue:`4250`, :pull:`4367`)